 (b) such transfer must have been made under a divorce or separation instrument.

-“transfer” of an individual’s interest in an IRA and does not deal with "distributions" from an IRA.
+“transfer” of an individual’s interest in an IRA and does not deal with

-"Change the name on the IRA" -- if you are transferring all of the
+“Change the name on the IRA” — if you are transferring all of the

 assets of the IRA, you can simply make the transfer by changing the name